 In July 2000, the 21-inch model was dropped and the 17-inch changed to a clear enclosure with ADC connector.
-This clear version is considered to be one of the best CRT’s ever made with and ecstatically very beautiful.
+This clear version is considered to be one of the best CRT’s ever made with and ecstatically stunning.
 However, it has a big disadvantage.
 It does only work with Power Mac G4 with and ADC-compatible video card.
 Even the Apple ADC to DVI Adapter does not allow connecting this CRT to a source with DVI due to the power requirements of the CRT-monitor compared to the Apple LCD’s.

 Apple stopped selling CRT displays in May 2002.
 LCDs were hip and happening, and introducing a new monitor gave Apple the possibility to implement a DVI connector on their monitors.

 The image quality of the Graphite is nothing less than great.
 The Diamondtron picture tube provides high-contrast colors and a sharp image.
 What struck me most was the deep black levels that are only surpassed by my modern OLED TV.
 I had forgotten for a moment how good the CRTs of the past were compared to the early LCD monitors.